Matrimonial law of Singapore: Singaporeans marrying overseas

 (b) to which both parties possess the capacity to marry under the law of their respective countries of domicile, are valid in Singapore.

 The final arbiter of any dispute as to the validity of such marriages in Singapore is the Court of Law.

 Divorce

 Divorce procedures are different for civil marriages and Muslim marriages.
 Divorce proceedings of civil marriages are carried out in the Family Court, while divorce proceedings of Muslim marriages are carried out in the Syariah Court.

 One can obtain a divorce in Singapore's Family Court if one or both spouses is a Singapore Citizen, has lived in Singapore for at least three years, or is domiciled in Singapore.
 It is suggested that those hoping to divorce first seek legal advice as there are a number of regulations that must be followed.
 For example, you cannot apply for a divorce if you have been married less than three years unless you have the Court’s permission to do so.
-Likewise, those salvaging marriages can too seek counselling.
+Likewise, those salvaging marriages.

 To prove that the marriage has ended, the spouse seeking divorce must show the Court that one or more of the following facts is true: